What is Myofascial Release?

 Releasing restricted fascia within the body allows the fascia to lengthen and regain its innate elasticity, strength and suppleness.

 When fascial adhesions or knots are released, the body is safe to dissolve and release tensions, restrictions, pain and memories thereby restoring movement and flow as well as rehydrating and nourishing cells that were constricted and undernourished.
 It also allows for significant emotional release to occur.

-Myofascial Release is effective in dissolving restrictions caused by surgeries, trauma, repetitive strain injuries (RSI), stress, inflammation, sports injuries as well as chronic pain resulting from:
+On a physical level, Myofascial Release is effective in dissolving restrictions caused by surgeries, trauma, repetitive strain injuries (RSI), stress, inflammation, sports injuries as well as chronic pain resulting from:

 - Scar tissue